-I soon found myself graduating and going on to work with renowned Charleston Chefs such as Chef Chris Brant of The Ocean Room, Chef Fred Neuville of Ru de Jean and The Fat Hen, and Chef Brett McKee of Oak Steakhouse, Chef Dan Carusso, Chef Jassen Campbell, Chef John Whisenant, Chef Sean Brock, Chef Eric Williams, Chef Rick Pawlak, along with working beside so many top shelf line cooks, sous chefs, and all other positions that held the line.
+I soon found myself graduating and going on to work with renowned Charleston Chefs such as Chef Chris Brant of The Ocean Room, Chef Fred Neuville of Ru de Jean and The Fat Hen, working with while also having the honor to cook at The James Beard House in New York with Chef Brett McKee of Oak Steakhouse, Chef Dan Carusso, Chef Jassen Campbell, Chef John Whisenant, Chef Sean Brock, Chef Eric Williams, Chef Rick Pawlak, along with working beside so many top shelf line cooks, sous chefs, and all other positions that held the line.
 Then over time becoming a chef myself.
 But also over time with the stress and ups and downs of the kitchen along with the weight it can bring on family life, physical health and just finding myself wanting to take a different look on how chefs could have a bigger impact on their communities.
 The transition to find a way to continue working with food and supporting the community and agriculture became increasingly on my mind.
 That passion became renewed with a dinner series modeled after the one and only Jimi Hatt of Guerilla Cuisine.
 Having experienced a handful of these soirées, I became well attuned to sharing the joys of good food, good music, good art, and good company.
 Along with combining these dinners with local food distribution, there once again came a sense of purpose the human species so undoubtedly needs to survive with any vigor.
 Southern Culture originally was born a sushi company that was small business focused and community driven.
 Today that has turned into Southern Culture Cuisine Appalachian Produce & Food Service Provisions.
 It will continue to grow as I hope I do, along with the communities and people who understand and care about what we are trying to do as a company.

 The goal is to be ingrained with the true poetic romance that is the culinary industry, and the importance of the community.
 While bringing people together with good food and libations.
 In turn having the passion and spirit that embodies the culinary community.
 This life long journey has been straught with ups and downs.
 But none the less has been a true honor for me to be a part of and hope to continue the progression of moving forward with honorable intent.